 “My favorite assignment has been to serve on the Committee on Committees, where we have the opportunity to learn more about members of the campus community who share a passion to serve the University.
 It’s a pleasure to serve as a voice for Exempt staff both on this Committee and at the Senate Meetings, especially for underrepresented populations.” - Erin McClure, past Senator & Committee on Committees member

 Campus Transportation Advisory Committee (CTAC): CTAC advises the Vice President for Administration on parking and transportation issues, including topics such as the review of fee proposals, policies regarding metered parking, and Shuttle UM routes.
 CTAC usually meets once per month during the academic year.
-This year we are seeking 1 faculty member, 1 non-exempt staff member, 1 non-exempt member, and 1 undergraduate student member.
+This year we are seeking 1 faculty member, 1 exempt staff member, and 1 undergraduate student Senator.
 The faculty and staff candidates do not have to be Senators and will serve three-year terms.
 The undergraduate member must be a Senator and will serve for one year.

 “I have been serving on the Campus Transportation and Advisory Committee for about two years.
 I believe that the committee does important work that affects the overall campus community, and I feel that I have learned a lot from my participation in the issues that CTAC considers.
 Although I already came into the position having significant budgetary experience within my department, my position at CTAC has meaningfully broadened my exposure to the University’s overall budget and the inner workings of the University.
 It is also enjoyable to be able to learn from and collaborate with other CTAC participants in the various departments and student body throughout the campus community." - Agi Alipio, CTAC Member

 Council of University System Faculty (CUSF): CUSF advises the Chancellor and reports regularly to the Board of Regents (BOR).
 CUSF is responsible for considering and making recommendations on matters of System-wide professional and educational concern to the faculty and matters to which faculty bring special expertise.
 CUSF meets once a month during the academic year at the various University System of Maryland (USM) campuses.
-There are currently three openings for faculty representatives and one opening for an alternate faculty representative (who attends meetings when the full-time representatives are not available).
+There are currently openings for 2 faculty representatives and 2 alternate faculty representatives (who attends meetings when the full-time representatives are not available).
 Members serve three-year terms and do not need to be Senators.

 “The Council of University System Faculty plays an important role by providing input directly to the Chancellor’s office on a variety of faculty-oriented policies.
 As these policies affect all system schools, it is essential that the University of Maryland faculty voice be well-represented.
 Members of the Council have the unique opportunity of not only working with faculty at each of the system institutions but also visiting the various campuses and interacting with officials from the University System of Maryland and, on occasion, from the Board of Regents and the State of Maryland.” - Phil Evers, CUSF Member, Senator, and Committee Chair

 Senate Executive Committee (SEC): The SEC serves as the “gateway” to the Senate by reviewing proposals from the campus community and potentially charging them to a Senate committee but also reviewing committee reports to determine if they are ready for Senate consideration.
 In addition, the SEC meets monthly with the President and Vice Presidents and acts on behalf of the Senate when it is not in session.
-Seven faculty members (with no more than two from any College/School), one exempt staff member, one non-exempt staff member, two graduate student members, and two undergraduate student Senators will be elected.
+7 faculty members (with no more than 2 from any College/School), 1 exempt staff member, 1 non-exempt staff member, 2 graduate student members, and 2 undergraduate student Senators will be elected.
 The term for all SEC members is one year.

 “I found the Senate Executive Committee to always be a space for thoughtful, nuanced discussion of important campus issues, whether of immediate impact or longer outlook.
 Additionally, the monthly SEC breakfast with the President, Provost, and senior administrators provided a window into larger concerns of the University, and an opportunity to lend guidance to those at the top.” -Marc Pound, past Senator, SEC member, and committee chair

 University Athletic Council: The Athletic Council is the primary body that advises the President on matters relating to intercollegiate athletics.
 It is responsible for formulation and recommendation of policy matters affecting intercollegiate athletics and for monitoring the implementation of such policy by the intercollegiate athletics program.
-There are currently two open positions for faculty members and one open staff position.
+There are currently open positions for 3 faculty members.
 Faculty and staff members serve a three-year term on the Council.
 Candidates do not need to be Senators.
 The Council meets monthly during the academic year.